 What this means for anyone building in Indian education

-Based on what we heard, a few opportunity directions feel especially real:
+Based on what I heard, a few opportunity directions feel especially real:

 1) Products that align stakeholders